Key Takeaways

 How often should I water spider plants?

-Can spider plants grow in a windowless dark room?
+Can spider plants grow in a windowless/dark room?

-Does spider plant give oxygen at night?
+Does a spider plant give oxygen at night?

 Do spider plants need a lot of water?